AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-50-Introduction.md

 In here locate and open the `tailwind.blade.php` file.

-We are going to do two things:
+We are going to do the following:
 - add hover colour to the page numbers
 - add highlight colour to the current page
 - add hover colours to the previous and next buttons